Pete Williams (journalist): Later journalism career

 Williams prepares a report in front of the Supreme Court of the United States in 2012.

 Williams was outed as gay in 1991 by journalist and activist Michelangelo Signorile.
-When pressed by reporters, Cheney refused to dismiss Williams (a civilian employee) despite the department's then-ban on LGBT members of the military.
+When pressed by reporters, Cheney refused to dismiss Williams (a civilian employee) despite the department's then-ban on LGBTQ members of the military.
 Cheney also implied his opposition to the ban.

 NBC News hired Williams in March 1993 as justice correspondent based in Washington, D. C., to cover news from the U.S. Department of Justice and the U.S. Supreme Court.

 During the Bosnian War, Williams initially denied that there was any evidence of genocide or war crimes, claiming that "we do not see evidence of a program of systematic or massive killing of innocent people".
 A video clip of the actual statement is featured in the 1997 film Welcome to Sarajevo.

 As NBC justice correspondent, Williams has interviewed United States Attorneys General John Ashcroft, Alberto Gonzales, and Eric Holder, as well as FBI Director Christopher Wray.

 In covering the Boston Marathon bombing for MSNBC and NBC News, Williams earned praise from various media analysts for choosing to report events in a restrained, cautionary fashion.
 In contrast with the Associated Press and CNN, Williams refused to report a later-retracted claim that the Federal Bureau of Investigation had arrested a suspect for the bombing.
 For Politico, Dylan Byers commented: "On a major story that has been defined by inaccurate and conflicting reports and wild speculation, Williams has been calm, diligent and correct."
 Brian Resnick of the National Journal wrote that Williams showed "restraint in not jumping too far into conclusions."
 The phrase "NBC's Pete Williams" became a trending topic in the overnight hours of April 19, 2013.